UP Manufacturing AI. Your first practical step toward smart manufacturing. Explore demo agents →

 Also a strong fit

-The same workflow patterns we see on plastics floors show up across small manufacturing more broadly.
+The same workflow patterns we see on plastics floors show up across manufacturing SMEs more broadly.
 The agents look different, but the value comes from the same place: less manual chasing, faster visibility, clearer decisions.

 Industry 02

-• +Manual follow up
+• +Order follow up

 Industry 03